qualityshepherd/brine/posts/of_yarn_and_bone.md

 **Highest die** determines success:
 - 5-6 SUCCESS!
 Circumstance might differentiate between levels of success.
-- 4 `Devil's Bargain`: players describe a reasonable success or failure—the GM describes the other, then negotiate and balance between the two.
+- 4 `Devil's Bargain`: the player describe a reasonable success or failure—the GM describes the other, then negotiate and balance between the two.
 - 1-3 nuanced failure.

 **Lower die** determines impact, consequence or fictional positioning—how good is your success or how bad is your failure: